December 26, 2024 by Samantha Wilson

 Bowriders

-As one of the most popular boats bought in the US every year, the bowrider is identified by its seating section in the bow.
-Using sterndrive or outboard engines, most range from 17 to 30 feet but there are some larger versions.
+As one of the most popular boats bought in the US every year, the bowrider is identified by its V-shaped seating section in the bow.
+Using sterndrive or outboard engines, they range from 17ft to 35ft and usually hold between six and ten people.
 The design is well-suited for recreational watersports such as water skiing, tubing and swimming.
-The 18 foot Bayliner VR4 is the perfect example of a simple to handle, inexpensive ($37,730 starting price) bowrider which promises fun days on the lakes.
-Larger models like the Monterey 305 Super Sport pack a punch with twin outboard engines up to 500 total horsepower, luxurious seating, and a head.
-Price can push the $300,000 mark depending on how it’s outfitted.
-Guide: Best bowrider boat brands for every boater.
+The pocket 15 feet Bayliner M15 is the perfect example of a lightweight, simple to handle bowrider which promises fun days on the lakes, while the Monterey 305 Super Sport packs a punch with 500 horsepower engines, luxurious seating and a head.
+Check out our guide: Best bowrider boat brands for every boater.

 Pros: